 I had the great pleasure of meeting Izzah in person during the Saveur blog awards in Memphis last fall.
 I had been in touch earlier that year regarding a piece I wrote for NPR on Ramadan and wellness, and was already touched by her warmth and sincerity over the phone.
 And of course, she more than lived up to it in person.
 Her and her husband instantly reminded me of the generosity I associate with Pakistanis, insisting they drop me at the hotel every time I had to walk late after the night’s events.
 When I visited Houston for Thanksgiving and asked Izzah if she was interested in cooking something for Pakistan Eats, she not only happily and instantly said ‘yes’, she made me a multi-course meal as a warm welcome to her city.
 During my afternoon with her, she was generous with her words of encouragement as well as really sharp advice and tips that she has gleaned from growing her amazing blog, Tea for Turmeric.
 If there is a living, breathing model for shine theory in the blogging community, Izzah is it.

 Of course, the recipe that Izzah decided to share for Pakistan Eats is emblematic of her spirit.
 Lachha paratha is a gorgeous layered flatbread that fills you with joy and comfort.
 Working with flour is definitely outside of my comfort zone but in a patient and methodical way, Izzah broke it down, empowering me to make parathas at home as well.

 Here’s Izzah’s recipe for lachha paratha.
 Should we all be this lucky to have friends like her.

 - 2 cups atta durum wheat flour, plus more for dusting

-- 1 cup water + 2 tbsp water if needed
+- 1 cup water + 2 tablespoon water if needed

 - Spreadable butter as needed oil or ghee may also be used